 Here's more about each type of technology as well as some potential real-life use cases and applications.

 What is augmented reality?

 The screen in Tony Stark's Iron Man helmet is the perfect example.
-It shows important information -- such as how far away objects are, how high his altitude is or how fast an opponent is moving.
+It shows important information, such as the distance of other objects, his altitude and how fast an opponent is moving.

 What is virtual reality?